Rondane National Park: Biology

-Rondane is one of the few places in Scandinavia and Europe where wild reindeer (as opposed to the domestic breed) are found.
+Rondane is one of the few places in Scandinavia and Europe where wild mountain reindeer (as opposed to the domestic breed) are found.
 The Directorate for Nature Management regards Rondane as "especially important as a life supporting area for the native reindeer".
 It is estimated that approximately 2000 to 4000 reindeer live in Rondane and the nearby Dovre area.
 To protect the reindeer population in their core area during the last ten years, hiking trails have been moved.
 The park was also enlarged in 2003 to provide increased protection for the reindeer.

-Other large game, including roe deer and elk (moose) are commonplace along the rims of the park and occasionally musk ox from Dovre can be seen.
-Wolverines, lynxes, and a small population of bears are also present, while wolves are rare.
+Other large animals, including roe deer and elk are commonplace along the rims of the park and occasionally muskox from Dovre can be seen.
+Wolverines, northern lynxes, and a small population of Eurasian brown bears are also present, while Eurasian wolves are rare.

 The reindeer largely rely on the lichen and reindeer moss that grow together with heather and hardy grass on the quite arid and nutrient-poor stony plateaus.
 The lichen provide food for the reindeer, but also fertilize the earth, making it possible for less hardy plants to grow, and mice and lemmings to feed.
 One of the flower species to survive very well is the Glacier Crowfoot, found up to an elevation of 1700 m.